BlueBrain/neurocurator/README.md

 # Installation

-## OS X El Capitan standalone executable
+## macOS standalone executable

 **EXPERIMENTAL**

-Latest NeuroCurator version (10/10/17) from *master* packaged on an up-to-date OS X El Capitan (10.11.6).
+Latest NeuroCurator version (10/10/17) from *master* packaged on an up-to-date El Capitan (10.11.6).

+Launched successfully on El Capitan (10.11.6) and Sierra (10.12.6).
+It should also work on High Sierra (10.13.x).

 The executable can be downloaded here: https://goo.gl/TmFJH3.